Coaching

 who is coaching for?

-My job is to provide the architecture, and yours is to provide the furniture.
+My job was to provide the architecture, the space, and yours to provide the furniture, the content.

 why